 Welcome to the assembly guide.
 Take your time and mind the gap.
-(Pictures will be posted soon)
+(More pictures will be posted soon)

 Before You Begin